Click Here for SCVTV.comLocal Television for Santa Clarita

 Myth: Judge John F. Powell owned the Palace Saloon in 1870s-80s Newhall.

-Fact: The proprietor of the Palace Saloon was MIKE Powell.
-(It's unclear whether Mike was J.F.'s brother; further investigation is necessary.)
+Fact: The proprietor of the Palace Saloon was MIKE Powell, John's brother.
 (Probably stems from the assumption that there was only one Powell in early Newhall.)

 SAUGUS CAFÉ.